-- 1. The district does not currently have any students that are considered Hard to Place. - 2.
-The district does have a process in place should the need arise to address the issue of Hard to Place students.
-The IEP team has successfully placed students in the LRE following the continuum of services that are available in the local and surrounding area.
-The majority of RBVSD students are serviced within the district.
-Those students requiring more supports and services than what can be provided in the district are placed in the next least restrictive environment which could include the following: IU consortium classrooms in the local districts which provide Life Skills, Emotional Support, Autism, and Multi-Disabled Support classrooms.
+The Redbank Valley School District does not currently have any students that are considered "Hard to Place"; however, the district does have a process in place should the need arise to address the issue of "Hard to Place" students.
+The IEP team has successfully placed students in their least restrictive environment, following the continuum of services that are available in the local and surrounding area.
+The majority of Redbank Valley School District students are serviced within the district.
+Those students requiring more supports and services than what can be provided within the districts school buildings are placed in the next least restrictive environment which could include the following: IU consortium classrooms in the local districts which provide Life Skills, Emotional Support, Autism, and Multi-Disabled Support classrooms.
 Additionally students requiring more intensive programming and supports are placed in Educational Facilities within the IU6 area that provide full-time Emotional Support and Full-Time Autism Support outside of a public school environment.
 Students with more complex needs may be transported to full-time day programs in the surrounding area or to the Pittsburgh area depending upon individual need.
-If a student cannot be serviced through any of these placement options the IEP team and district utilizes the Inter-Agency Coordinating Services in Clarion and Armstrong Counties to facilitate CASSP Meetings for students to determine and locate educational options for a student that would be considered Hard to Place. - 3.
-Redbank Valley School District is always looking for opportunities to expand upon the services and options that are available to the students and families living in the district.
-Mental Health Services and Community Based Instruction are two areas that the district could expand upon over the next 3 years to allow more localized service options for students.
+If a student cannot be serviced through any of these placement options the IEP team and district utilizes the Inter-Agency Coordinating Services in Clarion and Armstrong Counties to facilitate CASSP Meetings for students to determine and locate educational options for a student that would be considered "Hard to Place".